cjavad/dtu-02158-concurrent-programming/MandatoryAssigment1/REPORT.md

         result.addAll(future.get());
 ```

-We should expect the average runtime to scale linearly with the number of tasks
-but cap out at the number of physical cores on the system.
-This is generally
-what we see, however the speedup is not exactly one to one like expected.
-This
-is likely explained by the fact that runtimes are so short that the actual work
-doesn't dominate the runtime, and that the overhead incurred by spawning a task
-weighs against the speedup.
+We should expect to see no speedup, in fact, we should actually expect worse
+performance since the tasks aren't being run in parallel, and spawning tasks
+and switching contexts incurs some overhead.
+This is also what we see.

 | Parameter | Value      |
 |-----------|------------|